 What New Research Shows

-In a study described in Mayo Clinic Proceedings, researchers evaluated how the use of healthcare changed among 772 patients.
-Study participants\ were receiving long-term opioid therapy for chronic, non-cancer pain.
+In a study described in Mayo Clinic Proceedings, researchers evaluated how the use of healthcare changed among 772 patients receiving long-term therapy for chronic, non-cancer pain.
 These patients were enrolled in a controlled substance agreement (CSA) in 2015.

 Researchers looked at patient data 12 months before and after CSA enrollment.
 Specifically, they looked for a decrease of 1 or more hospitalizations or emergency department visits and 3 or more outpatient primary and specialty care visits.